croaky/blog/articles/cmd/mdembed.md

 # cmd / mdembed

-`mdembed` is a command line tool to embed file contents in Markdown.
+`mdembed` is a command line tool to embed programming file contents in Markdown.

 It is [open source](https://github.com/croaky/mdembed).

 ## Install